Eli Lieb: 2013–present: Post-debut singles and second studio album

 Lieb's single "Young Love" was released in July 2013, with music blog Idolator calling it "an instantly catchy, uplifting pop/rock anthem that sounds like a cross between Katy Perry and Bruce Springsteen".
 In October 2013, Lieb's YouTube cover of Miley Cyrus's "Wrecking Ball" went viral and was supported through social media by singers Adam Lambert and Lucy Hale.

 In 2014, Lieb released a free digital download titled "Safe In My Hands" in conjunction with Allstate's #OutHoldingHands campaign.
 The song was performed and co-written by Lieb and was featured in a short animated film for the same campaign.
 "Safe In My Hands" was also featured in the Season 2 summer finale of ABC Family's The Fosters and won "Best In Show" and "Best Original Song" at the 2015 American Music Producers Awards for Music and Sound.

 On July 8, 2014, Lieb released a single "Zeppelin" produced by John Feldmann.
 The accompanying music video was released on July 15 and was directed by Geoff Boothby.

 On September 13, 2014, Lieb performed "Young Love" at the GLAAD Gala San Francisco: Game Changers event for LGBT equality through the media.

 Lieb went on to release the single "Lightning in a Bottle", also produced by Fieldman, and its accompanying music video on November 19, 2014.
 He went on to work on a second album with Feldmann as producer.
 As of March 2023, he has almost 58 million views on his YouTube channel.

 Songwriting

 In 2013, Lieb moved to Los Angeles to further his career as a songwriter.
-He has collaborated with artists including Cheyenne Jackson and Crystal Bowersox.
-He is also confirmed to have collaborated with Adam Lambert.
+He has collaborated with artists including Crystal Bowersox, Cheyenne Jackson and Adam Lambert.

 In 2015, Lieb has written with musical acts such as Hey Violet and Laura Marano alongside writing partner Stacy Jones.

 In March 2016, Eli and singer-songwriter Steve Grand co-wrote a duet, "Look Away".
 By June 2019, the music video had received over 2,300,000 views on YouTube.

 On June 13, 2016, two days after the Orlando nightclub shooting, Lieb and Brandon Skeie co-wrote a song named "Pulse" and released it in memory of the victims in the shooting.